Konloch/Jaxon/README.md

     + You can find this class by going into Windows/kernel/Kernel.java & Linux/kernel/Kernel.java
 + The templates contain the entire standard library, edit these as much as you want
     + One benefit is you are not restricted by the concept of precompiled libraries, you are always provided the source unless you are invoking a DLL
++ Templates also contain a versioning system, using the [package.list](https://raw.githubusercontent.com/Konloch/Jaxon/master/community-projects/package.list) you can view all the published versions of a template

 ## Jaxon Templates
 + **Note** To use these templates use `jaxon template [name]` such as `jaxon template console`